ppone/docs/payments/card.md

 ## AutoPay

-Credit card payments work with [AutoPay](/docs/payments/autopay) when your customer saves their card as a payment source.
+Credit card payments work with [AutoPay](/docs/payments/autopay) when your customer has a saved card on file.